icaoberg/singularity-cellorganizer/README.md

 ### Creating the container

-To create the container run these commands
+To create the container, run these commands

 ```
 > singularity image.create -s 5000 cellorganizer.img